KarmaH4ik/information_security_labs/README.md

 # Information Security Labs

-This repository contains laboratory works for the **Information Security** course.
+## Academic Integrity Receipt

+I, **Ermek Asanov** (Student ID: ae12352), a student at the American University of Central Asia (AUCA), enrolled in the **Information Security** course for the **Spring 2026** semester, hereby confirm the following:

-All laboratory assignments will be completed on time according to the course deadlines and will follow the requirements provided by the instructor.
+I agree to complete all laboratory assignments independently and submit them on time according to the course deadlines.

+I understand that all work submitted in this repository must comply with the academic integrity policies of AUCA.

+I confirm that the laboratory tasks will be performed using the required tools and environments, including Kali Linux, Ubuntu Linux (VMware Fusion), Bash / UNIX Shell, Git, and GitHub.

+I acknowledge that any violation of academic rules may result in academic consequences according to university regulations.

 ---

-## 👨‍🎓 Student Information

-- **Name:** Ermek Asanov
+**Student Name:** Ermek Asanov
-- **Student ID:** ae12352
+**Student ID:** ae12352
-- **Course:** Information Security
+**Course:** Information Security
-- **University:** American University of Central Asia (AUCA)
+**University:** American University of Central Asia (AUCA)
-- **Semester:** Spring 2026
+**Semester:** Spring 2026

----

-## 🛠️ Tools Used

-- Kali Linux
-- Bash / UNIX Shell
-- Git & GitHub
+**Date:** 3/3/2026